 French fashion designer Isabel Marant has been steadily gaining international notoriety over the last decade.
 Some of her designs, such as the low cowboy boots, are particularly recognizable.
 Her special collection for H&M will be sold in November.

-She is also savvy at starprotecting her intellectual property.
+She is also savvy at protecting her intellectual property.
 Her group (Marant Group) recently resolved a dispute with the U.S. site iOffer.com by a settlement agreement which has been approved by the Paris Court of First Instance (scroll down for the English version of the agreement).

 iOffer describes itself as “a place to buy, sell, & trade… allow[ing] buyers and sellers to negotiate to buy and sell items in an interactive and open format.”
 It offers trading services, but does not market or sell goods itself.